lloda/ra-ra/README.md

 # ra-ra #

-ra-ra is an expression template / multidimensional array library for C++14.
-It is a work in progress.
+ra-ra is an expression template / multidimensional array library for C++14, with a few APL/J features.

+The primary public repo is at: https://notabug.org/lloda/ra-ra

 Features
 -----------

 * Dynamic or static array rank.
-Dynamic or static array shape (all dimensions or none, alas).
+Dynamic or static array shape (all dimensions or none).

-* Both memory-owning types and views.
+* Memory-owning types and views.
 You can make array views over any piece of memory.

-* Shape agreement rules and rank extension for rank-0 operations of any arity and operands of any rank, any of which can a reference (so you can write on them).
+* Shape agreement rules and rank extension (broadcasting) for rank-0 operations of any arity and operands of any rank, any of which can a reference (so you can write on them).
 These rules are taken from the array language, J.

 * Iterators over cells of arbitrary rank.

-* A rank conjunction (only for static rank operands and somewhat fragile).
+* A rank conjunction (only for static rank and somewhat fragile).

 * A proper selection operator with 'beating' of range or scalar subscripts.
-Beatable subscripts are not beaten if mixed with non-beatable subscripts, which is a defect.

-* A TensorIndex object as in Blitz++ (doesn't work in the same exact way).
+* A TensorIndex object as in Blitz++ (with some differences).

 * Some compatibility with the STL.